DragonWave to buy Nokia Siemens microwave business

-Nokia Siemens Networks NOKI.UL plans to sell its microwave technology business to Canadian equipment maker DragonWave Inc (DWI.TO) (DRWI.O) in a deal potentially worth up to 110 million euros, to focus better on mobile broadband and managed services.
+Nokia Siemens Networks plans to sell its microwave technology business to Canadian equipment maker DragonWave Inc in a deal potentially worth up to 110 million euros, to focus better on mobile broadband and managed services.

-The deal will also help DragonWave, which specializes in microwave technology that moves data between cellular towers and devices, to expand its range of networking products.
+The deal will also help DragonWave, which specialises in microwave technology that moves data between cellular towers and devices, to expand its range of networking products.

 "It makes a lot of sense for both companies," said a spokesman for Nokia Siemens, the world's second largest mobile network gear provider.